 1 – The MTHFR Genetic Mutation

-What is that you ask?
+What is that you ask???
 The MTHFR mutation inhibits methylation – i.e., the body has trouble converting inactive forms of folate and B12 to the active forms, which can adversely affect neurological and cardiovascular systems as well as be responsible for (multiple) miscarriages (the babies neural tube cannot form).
-This can also result in high homocysteine (increased risk for heart disease), low glutathione (makes you more susceptible to stress and toxic buildup), and low SAM-e (can increase depression), etc.
+This can also result in high homocysteine (increased risk for heart disease), low glutathione (makes you more susceptible to stress and toxin buildup), low SAM-e (can increase depression), etc.

 Don’t guess at it; test it.
 Any doctor can run this lab.
-Spectracell and Quest Labs run this test, and they screen for both types of the mutation.
+Spectracell and Quest Labs run this test – they screen for both types of the mutation.

-The cool thing is if you find it, you can circumvent it, have a healthy pregnancy, and live a much healthier, happier life yourself.
+The cool thing is if you find it, you can circumvent it and have a healthy pregnancy and live a much healthier, happier life yourself.

 Here’s a blog I wrote a while back on methylation if you’d like to learn more.

 Optimal thyroid function is necessary for good fertility because poor thyroid function prevents ovulation.
 If you are not ovulating, you cannot get pregnant.
 Most women with underactive thyroid suffer with symptoms and have no idea their thyroid isn’t functionally optimally.

 I think this is absolutely a crucial gland to test annually for every single human over age 25, but it is a non-negotiable test if you have had a miscarriage, a family history of thyroid problems, irregular menstrual cycle, or have been unsuccessful getting pregnant for 6 months or more.

 I wrote an in depth blog about thyroid testing called “The Thyroid Uncovered” if you are ready for more.